lunsdorf/grunt-writefile/README.md

 This example illustrates how to use the plugin for writing files for different environments.

-*If you use the `paths` object, you probably want to run this task after all other file manipulating tasks (like [less](https://www.npmjs.org/package/grunt-contrib-less) or [uglify](https://www.npmjs.org/package/grunt-contrib-uglify)) to make sure you get the right directory contents.*
+*If you use the `paths` object, you probably want to run the writefile task after all other file manipulating tasks (like [less](https://www.npmjs.org/package/grunt-contrib-less) or [uglify](https://www.npmjs.org/package/grunt-contrib-uglify)) to make sure you get the right directory contents.*

 ```js
 grunt.initConfig({